 Setting up the Internship

 - It is the student’s responsibility to explore internship possibilities.
-Students should take advantage of college resources related to internship opportunities:· Visit the office of Student Professional Development to discuss internship sites, resumes, interviewing and contacting organizations. · Internships are posted in "MY Salem" click on “Job Board”.
-There are also links to other online resources that might be helpful on the career website · Talk to faculty and upperclassmen in specific fields of interest – they are great connections to internship sites.
+Students should take advantage of college resources related to internship opportunities:· Visit the office of Student Professional Development to discuss internship sites, resumes, interviewing and contacting organizations.
+Internships are posted on Salem's College Career Network website.
+There are also links to other online resources that might be helpful on the career website.
+Talk to faculty and upperclassmen in specific fields of interest – they are great connections to internship sites.

 - A student should meet with her faculty sponsor early in the semester to discuss potential internship opportunities.
 A student should not contact any off-campus agency or supervisor until she has met with a faculty sponsor and has received tentative approval of the proposed internship.